WE BRING CAREFULLY SELECTED, HIGH-IMPACT CASES THAT PROTECT OUR DEMOCRACY AND INDIVIDUAL RIGHTS.

 Founding Principal

-Mark F. Pomerantz is a Founding Principal of Free and Fair Litigation Group.
+Mark F. Pomerantz is a Founding Principal of Free and Fair Litigation Group and member of its Board.
 Mark has a long history of service as a federal prosecutor, as well as in private practice at firms both large and small.

 Most recently, he was sworn in as a Special Assistant District Attorney in February 2021 to help lead the investigation by Manhattan District Attorney Cyrus Vance into the personal and business finances of former President Donald J. Trump.
 In that role, he developed evidence that led D.A.
 Vance in December 2021 to authorize a grand jury presentation that could lead to state criminal charges.
 Mark resigned from his position, along with his colleague Carey Dunne, two months later when D.A.
 Vance’s successor reversed that decision.